Truck driver fatigue

 Driving a truck is a hard job.
 It’s physically demanding driving a big heavy truck most of the day.
 It’s emotionally demanding because drivers are often away from their families and friends for days and even weeks.
 Driving a semi, a rig, a tractor-trailer, a box truck, a flatbed, or any other type of truck is so demanding that the are specific federal rules that regulate how many hours a day and how many hours a week truck drivers should be resting instead of driving.
 Tragically, many trucking companies push drivers to their physical limits and beyond these hourly requirements because the more deliveries that are made, the more the trucking companies can earn.

-At Carmody and Ging, Attorneys at Law, our Pittsburgh truck accident lawyers have 60 years of combined experience fighting for truck drivers, car drivers, passengers, and anyone else who is injured in a truck accident.
+At Carmody and Ging, Injury & Accident Lawyers, our Pittsburgh truck accident lawyers have 60 years of combined experience fighting for truck drivers, car drivers, passengers, and anyone else who is injured in a truck accident.
 We represent families if your loved one died in a truck crash.
 Our team is skilled at showing a driver was tired while driving, and that the fatigue caused the driver to lose control of his/her truck.
 We understand the specific federal hours of service rules and the other steps truck drivers and the truck companies that employ truck drivers should have taken to prevent your injuries or the death of a loved one.

 Free Case Evaluation